influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/administration/config.md

 Environment variable: `INFLUXDB_GRAPHITE_0_RETENTION_POLICY`

+### bind-address = ":2003"

+The default port.

+Environment variable: `INFLUXDB_GRAPHITE_0_BIND_ADDRESS`

 ### protocol = "tcp"

 Set to `tcp` or `udp`.

 Environment variable: `INFLUXDB_GRAPHITE_PROTOCOL`

+### consistency-level = "one"

+The number of nodes that must confirm the write.
+If the requirement is not met the return value will be either `partial write` if some points in the batch fail or `write failure` if all points in the batch fail.
+For more information, see the Query String Parameters for Writes section in the [Line Protocol Syntax Reference ](/influxdb/v1.2/write_protocols/write_syntax/).

+Environment variable: `INFLUXDB_GRAPHITE_CONSISTENCY_LEVEL`

 *The next three options control how batching works.
 You should have this enabled otherwise you could get dropped metrics or poor performance.